Naples’ beloved pizza is back after virus shutdown eases

 Pizzerias reopened Monday night in the birthplace of pizza, albeit under restrictions and for home delivery only.

-Whereas pizzerias in Rome and elsewhere were allowed to operate for take-out and delivery service, they were banned in Naples out of fears that such a congested, high-density city could fast become a new hot spot for COVID-19 infections.
+Whereas pizzerias in Rome and elsewhere were allowed to operate for take-out and delivery service, they were banned in Naples out of fear that such a congested, high-density city could fast become a new hot spot for COVID-19 infections.

 The governor of the surrounding Campania region, Vincenzo De Luca, enforced strict lockdown measures, knowing that Campania’s hospitals couldn’t handle a major influx of sick.
 In the end, Campania had a relatively manageable outbreak of about 4,300 people infected, half of whom didn’t need to be hospitalized.